How to Collect and Buy Art: The Basics

 * The more extensive the artist's profile, online and otherwise, the better.
 Yes, the artist's website is important as are galleries that exclusively represent the artist, but equally important (or perhaps even more so) are third-party websites that review the artist's work, feature the artist, offer the art for sale and so on.
 These might include gallery websites, museum websites, arts publication websites and other sites with profiles or standings in the arts community.

 * The more books, catalogues and online resources that list, mention or discuss the artist, the better.

-* The greater the number of exhibits, awards and other career accomplishments that the artist has received, the better.
-Keep in mind that pompous bombastic ramblings about an artist's majestic brush strokes or mastery of color may sound great, but florid overblown language is pretty much meaningless unless it includes factual information.
+* The greater the number of exhibits, awards and other career accomplishments an artist has received, the better.
+Keep in mind that overblown verbiage about an artist's majestic brush strokes or mastery of color may sound great, but flowery language is pretty much meaningless unless it includes factual information.
 Never confuse facts with fluff, and always be aware that in the art business there's never any shortage of fluff.